-Muslim Hands has been in Bangladesh for 23 years and we have a dedicated office in Cox’s Bazar, an area right in the heart of refugee crisis and now home to the world’s largest refugee camp.
-The people who have come here for refuge have absolutely nothing, having fled for their lives as their homes were attacked.
+Muslim Hands has been working with the Rohingya community since 2008 and we have a dedicated office in Cox’s Bazar, right at the heart of the refugee crisis and now home to the world’s largest refugee camp.
+The people living in the camp have absolutely nothing, having fled for their lives with only the clothes on their backs.

-We’ve been with the Rohingya since the beginning of this disaster and - as one of the few British Muslim charities with permission to distribute aid inside the refugee camps - we have the capability to deliver help where it’s most needed.
-So far we have reached over 90,000 people with life-saving aid and we are aiming to reach many more with your help.
+One of the few British Muslim charities with permission to distribute aid inside the refugee camps - we have the capability to deliver help where it’s most needed.
+So far, we have reached over 140,000 people with life-saving aid and now, as the monsoon rains wreak havoc, we need your help to reach many more.

-The vast scale of this crisis means we need more help to reach as many people as we can.
+The number of people in dire need is rising daily and set to get much worse over the monsoon period.
 Act now and help us provide clean water and sanitation to thousands of people, give children the nutrition and vitamins they need, and bring medical aid to people who desperately need it.

 Our Work Assisting Rohingya Refugees